EmmoCodes/.mov/README.md

 ## Getting Started

 Ready to dive into the world of movies?
-Visit [Njetflix movie app](https://njetflix.netlify.app) and get started right away.
+Visit [.mov movie app](https://njetflix.netlify.app) and get started right away.

 ## Compatibility

-Njetflix Movie App is designed to provide an optimal user experience on Macbook screens and iPhone 12 Pro screens.
+.mov Movie App is designed to provide an optimal user experience on Macbook screens and iPhone 12 Pro screens.

 ## Whats planned for 2.0?
 - Login